Explore health content from A to Z.

 I need information about...

-Business travel is, by definition, stressful.
+Business travel can be, by definition, stressful.
 Delays may mean a missed meeting.
 Flights may be at odd hours.
 At the end of the work day, you don't go home but to a hotel room.

 You can ease the stress of travel by adopting a healthy attitude and building personal time into your schedule.

-The payoff for incorporating wellness in your travel plans includes improved physical well-being, mental alertness and better job performance.
+The payoff for incorporating wellness in your travel plans can include improved physical well-being, mental alertness and better job performance.

 The following suggestions can help reduce the stress of travel: